PoLaKoSz/Port.hu/README.md

 - `$ composer run-i-tests`: runs only the integration tests (saved webpage parsing)
 - `$ composer run-r-tests`: runs only the regression tests (to detect HTML DOM changes in the endpoints - downloads webpage(s) from Port.hu and after try to parse them)
 - `$ composer run-u-tests`: runs only the unit tests

+## Code formatting

+Please use the `$ composer run-tidy` command before every commit to make sure the source code formatted properly.